Huffon/pytorch-sentiment-analysis-kor/README.md

 ### Requirements

 - Following libraries are fundamental to this repo.
 Since I used conda environment `requirements.txt` has much more dependent libraries.
-- Therefore if you encounters any dependency problem, just use this command `pip install -r requirements.txt`
+- If you encounters any dependency problem, just use following command
+    - `pip install -r requirements.txt`

 ```
 numpy==1.16.4